Real Estate in Faro, Portugal

 If you are thinking about moving to Faro, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Faro can vary greatly depending on the location and size of the property.
 For instance, in the city center, you might expect to pay a higher price compared to the outskirts.
 On average, you could expect to pay around €2,500 per square meter for an apartment in the city center.
 However, prices can go as low as €1,700 per square meter in less central areas.
 For a house, prices can range from €2,000 to €3,000 per square meter.
 Renting a one-bedroom apartment in the city center could cost around €600 per month, while the same apartment outside the city center could cost around €500 per month.
-Please note that these are average prices and actual costs may vary," remarked one member in Faro.
+Please note that these are average prices and actual costs may vary," explained one expat living in Faro, Portugal.

 Should I buy or rent a home in Faro?